Needful Things (film): Plot

 Gaunt takes a personal measure towards Alan by giving a necklace to his fiancée Polly Chalmers that cures her crippling arthritis.
 Gaunt tells Polly for it to work she must never take it off.
 Keeton is found by Gaunt cowering in his shop with a gun.
 He tells Gaunt that he is thinking of killing Norris Ridgewick to stop him telling everyone about his misdemeanors.
 Gaunt talks him out of it and takes the gun from him.
 Brian witnesses the investigation at Wilma Jerzyk's house and hears the sheriff musing over where all the apples came from.
 Brian is shocked that his actions might in some way have caused this tragedy and tries to talk to Alan about what Gaunt had him do, but is too scared to do so.
-Alan later approaches Brian when he's alone at the lighthouse and asks what's got him so scared.
+Alan later approaches Brian when he is alone at the lighthouse and asks what has got him so scared.
 Brian explains that Gaunt is a monster, before trying to shoot himself in the head.
 The gun goes off but the sheriff manages to save the boy and Brian is hospitalized.
 Meanwhile, Alan begins to suspect that Gaunt may not be what he seems.

 Father Meehan slashes the tires on Hugh Priest's truck.
 Hugh Priest sees what has happened to his truck when he is thrown out of the bar for being too drunk.
 Alan returns from meeting with Brian and is now very suspicious of Gaunt.
 He tries to warn Polly and asks her to get rid of the necklace, but she is unwilling to remove it.
 After Alan has gone she tries prying the necklace open to see what is inside and gets an electric shock which throws the necklace across the room.
 Polly is immediately crippled by her arthritis and cannot reach to pick up the necklace.
 Gaunt appears in her bedroom and replaces the necklace on Polly's neck.
 He states the price for necklace will be $20 and a small prank.
 Polly is so grateful, she pays him immediately and is clearly mesmerized by Gaunt who then seduces her.
 After which he states that Alan is corrupt and has been embezzling money from the town with Keeton for years.
 Gaunt convinces Polly to go to Alan's yacht to look for the money.
 She does and sees much money strewn over her fiancé's desk.
 Polly phones Alan from the yacht, accuses him of the crime, and in disgust calls off the engagement.